johnsl01/Titanic_Python/README.md

 Kaggle calls these lists the train and test lists - but I have renamed them the known and unknown lists.
-The reason is simple - in building models to predict data we need to be abel to test the quality of our model - and to do this we generally run it against known results to see how well it does.
-We need to be careful that we don't build a model which is good because it includes the answer - so we will divide the known results into
+The reason is simple - in building models to predict data we need to be able to test the quality of our model - and to do this we generally run it against known results to see how well it does.
+We need to be careful that we don't build a model which is 'good' because it includes the answer - so we will divide the known results into
-train and test portions using the train to build the model and teh test to measure it.
+train and test portions using the train to build the model and the test to measure it.

 Then when we have a mechanism to build a model that works well using this process we will apply that mechanism to all the knowns and get its prediction for the actual unknowns.